 Jon grew up in St. Helens as the son of a former park ranger mom and a zookeeper/ outdoorsman dad.
 They introduced him to a love of nature and concern for its conservation.
-He has been hiking and searching for wildlife for over 35 years, teaching science formally and informally for 20 years, and systematically surveying and studying reptiles and amphibians for the last 14 years.
-A former North American Field Herping Association Member of the Year, Jon supports ongoing projects in Bangladesh, Philippines, Thailand, and the USA through herpetological surveying and public outreach efforts.
+He has been hiking and searching for wildlife for over 35 years, teaching science formally and informally for 23 years, and systematically surveying and studying reptiles and amphibians for the last 17 years.
+A former North American Field Herping Association Member of the Year, Jon supports ongoing projects in Bangladesh, India, Philippines, Thailand, and the USA through herpetological surveying and public outreach.

 Rose is Jon’s partner in this work and all of life.
 Originally an aerospace engineer in southern California, Rosey left engineering in order to counsel and mentor young girls growing up in difficult situations.
 She loves hiking, spending time in nature, and handling snakes that don’t musk on your hands.